Environment Social and economic

 The Water Supply Company of the city of Nurek was established and started to operate as an independent business entity in 2014.
 The Company provides water supply and wastewater treatment services to the city as well as to parts of two adjacent districts.
-The project complements the rehabilitation of the water supply system and selected wastewater improvements and aims at improving billing and collection efficiency and financial and operational management, leading to the ultimate reduction in operating and maintenance costs for water supply and reducing wastage of water.
+The project complemented the rehabilitation of the water supply system and selected wastewater improvements and aimed at improving billing and collection efficiency and financial and operational management, leading to the ultimate reduction in operating and maintenance costs for water supply and reducing wastage of water.
 It encompasses institution building assistance to the Company in the form of a Corporate Development Programme, Social Support Programme, and a Stakeholder Participation Programme.lessmore

-Consultancy services focus on supporting the service provider and the city with: Establishing and mainstreaming environmental management processes and management systems compliant with relevant standards and procedures.
+Consultancy services focused on supporting the service provider and the city with: Establishing and mainstreaming environmental management processes and management systems compliant with relevant standards and procedures.
 Developing effective social protection measures for households unable to pay tariffs.
 Facilitating inclusive dialogue between the service provider, clients and other relevant parties.
 Raising awareness on issues related to water supply and sanitation and encouraging transparency.
 Identifying opportunities aimed at promoting equal access to employment and skills.

 Tajik Water II – City of Khorog - Corporate Development and City Support Programmes

 The city of Khorog has a population of about 30,000 and is located in the mountainous eastern part of Tajikistan in the Pamir Mountains.
 Water supply and sanitation services are provided by the Khorog Water Company.
 The objective of this project was to assist the Company to further improve its institutional development, building on the improvements made in a previous phase.
 The project consists of three parts: Part I – Continued Corporate Development Programme; Part II – Stakeholder Participation Programme; and Part III – Continued City Support Programme.lessmore